venkata-pavani/venkata-pavani/README.md

 ◼️ Curating solutions to complex business problems. <br>
 ◼️ Strategize BI architectures for data driven organizations. <br>
-◼️ Working innovative data-driven solutions to the customer driven organizations
+◼️ Working on innovative data-driven solutions to the customer driven organizations

 ## 👯 I’m looking to collaborate on ...